phillipclapham/neuroweaver/README.md

    - Provide enough structure to guide the AI without being overly restrictive
    - Allow room for creativity and unexpected insights
    - Neuroweaver application: The framework balances specific instructions with openness to unconventional perspectives (Point 4)

+### Advanced Considerations: Confidence Levels & Ethical Boundaries

+**Confidence Levels:**
+Request the AI to indicate confidence in its answers by using prompts like:
+- "Please provide confidence levels for each point made in your analysis."
+- "How certain are you about the implications of ocean acidification on marine ecosystems?"

+**Ethical Boundaries:**
+Introduce ethical considerations when necessary, particularly in human-centered problems:
+- "Provide an ethical analysis of developing AI surveillance technology, considering its long-term societal impact."

 ### Advanced Prompt Engineering Techniques